Maths Mutt HOME

 If it is less than 5, leave your underlined digit alone.

-1. Write out your number, as far as the underlined digit.
+1. Write out your number up to the underlined digit.

 Significant Figures

-This is very similar to rounding decimals, but the counting starts at thefar left.
+Rounding to significant figures is similar to rounding decimals, but the counting starts from the first non‑zero digit on the left.

 1. Write down the number to be rounded.

-2. Ignoring leading zeroes, start at the first digit and count out the required number of figures.
+2. Ignoring leading zeroes, count out the required number of significant figures.

-4. Look at the number to the right of this:-
+4. Look at the digit immediately to the right.

 If it is 5 or more, increase your underlined digit by 1.